5.9+ YDS 5c French 17 Ewbanks VI UIAA 17 ZA E1 5a British

 P5 is the jewel of the route: do exciting face moves up and left past a bolt into the corner, and climb for 150 wonderful feet, passing a cool chimney en route to a good belay ledge below 2 bolts.

-P6 climbs past the bolts with a cool, tricky 5.9 move which for some reason has been upgraded to 5.10 in Supertopo.
+P6 climbs past the bolts with a cool, tricky 5.9+ move (upgraded to 10a in Supertopo).
 Continue up the cracks above which are are really good.
 Several belays are possible.

 P7 continues up the huge corner with stiff for 5.7 liebacking past a bolt.
 Where the corner arcs right, traverse the face straight right to a fixed belay.